-11.9 Repeated Jump and Combination Jump
+Repeated Jump and Combination Jump

 - For two Combination Jumps to be considered the same, they must contain exactly the same jumps performed in the same order.
-If this happens the second combo jump will be starred out and receive no value.
-It will NOT be considered an illegal element and will NOT be penalized. - When a Solo Jump or Combo Jump is repeated (executed exactly the same more than once), it will mean that all subsequent times they are presented will be starred out and they will have no value. - Example: if a skater presents two 3T (performed as two Solo Jumps without one of them being in combination), the second one will be starred out and receive no value. - Example: If a skater presents two times the same Combo Jump, the second one will be starred out and receive no value (this involves all the jumps of the second combination).
+It will NOT be considered an illegal element and will NOT be penalized. - When a Solo Jump or Combo Jump is repeated (executed exactly the same more than once), it will mean that all subsequent times they are presented will be starred out and they will have no value.

+- Example: if a skater presents two 3T (performed as two Solo Jumps without one of them being in combination), the second one will be starred out and receive no value. - Example: If a skater presents two times the same Combo Jump, the second one will be starred out and receive no value (this involves all the jumps of the second combination).

-11.10 Mandatory Jump not executed
+Mandatory Jump not executed